PinGTeam/PinG/Archive/README.txt

 you did not yet do so, register at:

 https://docs.google.com/document/d/1kXwzpr3Q3tgmJl9nW89Sf4E24ajDKTO3_l9a6Oc_YzM
-Also available on Blackboard -> project -> Schedule meeting with class sta
+Also available on Blackboard -> project -> Schedule meeting with class staff